Music and Math in Harmony

 Voice and Verse

 Before music and musical instruments were invented, people began to talk.
 Most of the things they said weren’t worth repeating, but some of their more important ideas and feelings were put into poems and songs.
 Words were easier to remember if they are repeated with a distinct tempo, pattern, rhyme, and melody.
 Music without words is also useful to express feelings and simply to entertain, but perhaps the main use of melodies and music is to bring words to life.
-Some lessons last longer when sung in pleasing songs or when accompanied by well tuned tones.
+Some lessons last longer when sung in pleasing songs or when accompanied by well-tuned tones.